 It sounds so good to call ourselves perfectionists.
-We have higher standards than most people.
+We have higher standards than others.
 We go for excellence.
 We don’t tolerate mistakes.
 Nothing mediocre about us.
 Nosirree.
 Only the best is good enough for us and our Lord.

 It sounds good but it may be as self-destructive as anything you can do to yourself.

-You are not capable of perfection.
-Maybe in typing a letter or baking a blueberry pie, you are.
+We are not capable of perfection.
+Maybe in typing a letter or baking a blueberry pie, we are.
 But not in a single one of the really big issues of life.

 Men, you cannot be a perfect son, brother, husband, or father.